Prominent types of prion diseases include

 Gerstmann-Sträussler-Scheinker disease Gerstmann-Sträussler-Scheinker Disease (GSS) Gerstmann-Sträussler-Scheinker disease is an autosomal dominant prion brain disease that typically begins during middle age.
 (See also Overview of Prion Diseases.)
 Gerstmann-Sträussler-Scheinker... read more (GSS; inherited)

-A recently identified type is prion disease associated with diarrhea and autonomic neuropathy Prion Disease Associated With Diarrhea and Autonomic Neuropathy Prion disease associated with diarrhea and autonomic neuropathy describes a novel inherited prion disease that manifests with peripheral rather than central nervous system symptoms.
-(See also... read more , which is inherited.
+A recently identified type is prion disease associated with diarrhea and autonomic neuropathy Prion Disease Associated With Diarrhea and Autonomic Neuropathy Prion disease associated with diarrhea and autonomic neuropathy describes an inherited prion disease that manifests with peripheral rather than central nervous system symptoms.
+(See also Overview... read more , which is inherited.

 Prion diseases result from misfolding of a normal cell-surface brain protein called cellular prion protein (PrPC), whose exact function is unknown.
 Misfolded prion proteins are called prions or scrapie PrP (PrPSc—from the name of the prototypic prion disease of sheep).

-Prions (PrPSc) are pathogenic and often infectious.
+Prions (PrPSc) are pathogenic and transmissible.
 They produce prion disease by

 Self-replicating: PrPSc induces conformational transformation of PrPC, creating duplicate PrPSc, which, in a chain reaction, induces further transformation of PrPC into PrPSc.
 This transformation process spreads PrPSc to various regions of the brain.